lintweaker/xmos-native-dsd/README.md

 ==============

 Placeholder for iFi Audio native DSD support on Linux.
-Will support native DSD playback on recent iFi Audio device like the micro iDSD.
+Will support native DSD playback on recent iFi Audio devices like the micro iDSD.